There is a whole word of flying separate to commercial, scheduled flights.

 Cargo charters are therefore outfitted for transport of goods, not people.

-Are Charter Flights the Same as Private Flights?
+Charter Flights Aren’t the Same as Private Flights

 Chartered flights aren’t necessarily the same as private flights.

 There are several different types of charter flights, with private charters being the type most associated with private air travel.